 SITE AREA/ SITE DIMENSION/ SQUARE FEET:

-This is one of the most essential fields in the cost calculator as it factors the total area of the plot on which you want to perform the construction.
-Depending on the area of the plot, several other data will be assumed by the cost calculator such as material and labor.
+This is one of the essential fields in the cost calculator as it factors the total area of the plot on which you want to perform the construction.
+Depending on the area of the plot, several other data will be assumed by the construction cost calculator, such as material and labor.

-Toggling on SQ.
-FT(square feet), this option is similar to SITE AREA with the difference that there is a drop-down list of site area you can choose from.
-Ensure that you select the right option and measurement of your site.
+You are toggling on SQ.
+FT (square feet), this Option is similar to SITE AREA with the difference that there is a drop-down list of site areas you can choose from.
+Ensure that you select the right choice and measurement of your Site.